 A few feet away, I spied another shrump, this one a little smaller.
 Again I dropped to the ground.
 Again I lifted up the duff.
 The flash?
 A warm ruddy brown, dusted with an ever-so-slight bloom, like that on a ripe grape.
 “Booyah!”
 I said, to no one in particular.
 Hey there, Mr. Brown, how you be?
 I moved away the duff.

 A perfect porcini.
 A spring porcini, Boletus rex-veris, to be exact.
 I carefully pulled it from the ground, then used my knife to whittle away the dirt stuck to the base of the mushroom’s stem.
 I dusted off the cap with a brush and admired it.
 Even though it was small, this little king weighed nearly a half-pound.
-It was firm and its pores were as white and tight as a supermodel’s.
+It was firm and its pores were white and tight.
 Not a trace of insect damage.
-More than 4000 feet below, this one mushroom could fetch $20 at a place like Whole Foods.
+More than 4000 feet below, this one mushroom could fetch $40 at a place like Whole Foods.
 Only markets never got porcini this fresh, this beautiful.
 Suckers.

 Mushrooms like this are why I have been spending long days, largely alone, driving around the logging roads of the Sierra Nevada.
 I can’t help myself.
 I am a servant of the king.

 Hunting porcini in springtime is not only different from hunting them in fall or winter, but it is also different from any other mushrooming I know.
 It is warm, or at least not cold, for starters.
 I find myself working up a sweat even on cool days as I scramble around steep slopes made slippery from mats of Ponderosa pine needles, cedar boughs and stray twigs of fir and spruce.
 Back in the truck, I have to keep a large cooler with ice and plastic trays ready so I can cool down my mushrooms as quickly as possible.
 Left in a hot truck, they can compost in hours.